dasmerlon/wikipedia-people-graph/README.md

 ## Hadoop jobs

 All Hadoop jobs are built with Maven. \
-It's highly recommended to build the project via the IntelliJ IDEA editor, since this is the way this project has been developed!
+It's highly recommended building the project via the IntelliJ IDEA editor, since this is the way this project has been developed!

 1. Open the project.
 2. Run maven compilation steps